tobbik/parcle/doc/ARCHITECTURE.rst

 - select()

-	- read_head
+	- read_head   -> parses the HTTP input
-	- write_head
+	- write_head  -> writes header for static file or queues connection for Lua app thread
-	- read_file
+	- read_file   -> reads a chunk of a static file
-	- send_file
+	- send_file   -> sends either chunk of static file or the buffer application output

-The connections are organized in three different ways, always using the same kind of that we call cn_strct.
-There are three different lists, serving different but related purposes:
+The connections are organized in four different ways, always using the same kind of structure that we call cn_strct.
+There are four different lists, serving different but related purposes:

 	- _Free_conns is a singly linked list, used to store idling cn_strct from